Procedure: Return of Title IV funds

 - If the University determines that the student has an earned refund amount for institutional fees as a result of the Student Refund policy, the student submits a new refund form with bank account details.
 If the amount is to be refunded to an Australian bank account, then the currency exchange rate (from United States Dollars to Australian Dollars) from when the payment period disbursement was drawn down is used (as set out in the student's Credit Advice for the payment period).

-- The unearned amount of aid will be 100% minus the earned amount for the relevant payment period (or period of enrolment).
-For example, if the student withdraws after completing 40% of the payment period, the unearned amount will be 60% of the applicable aid.
+- The unearned amount of aid is 100% minus the earned amount for the relevant payment period (or period of enrolment).
+For example, if the student withdraws after completing 40% of the payment period, the unearned amount is 60% of the applicable aid.

-- If the University's portion of the unearned amount is a dollar amount less than the total dollar amount of all unearned aid, the University will return the amount of the University's portion to the United States Government.
+- If the University's portion of the unearned amount is a dollar amount less than the total dollar amount of all unearned aid, the University returns the amount of the University's portion to the United States Government.

 - Any amount of the total unearned aid amount that remains after the University's portion is returned becomes the student portion of the return.
 This amount, if any, is repayable in accordance with the repayment terms and conditions attached to the borrower's promissory note for the relevant award(s).

-- The US Financial Aid Administrator will notify the student of any return of unearned Direct Loan funds via the student's University email account and personal email account listed on the Master Promissory Note.
-This notice will include information about the amount of unearned Direct Loan funds and whether the University will return funds on behalf of the student.
+- The US Financial Aid Administrator notifies the student of any return of unearned Direct Loan funds via the student's University email account and personal email account listed on the Master Promissory Note.
+This notice includes information about the amount of unearned Direct Loan funds and whether the University will return funds on behalf of the student.

 - If the University is required to repay money on behalf of a student, the student is required to repay this money to the University.

 - The direct loan funds are returned in the following order - Unsubsidised loan, Subsidised loan, then PLUS loans.